-- (2) Options subject to this grant vest over a four-year period in equal annual installments beginning on the one-year anniversary of the grant date.
-The grant date was September 15, 2012. - (3) Options subject to this grant vest over a four-year period in equal annual installments beginning on the one-year anniversary of the grant date.
-The grant date was March 18, 2013. - (4) Options subject to this grant vest over a four-year period in equal annual installments beginning on the one-year anniversary of the grant date.
-The grant date was March 17, 2014. - (5) This restricted stock grant vest over a four-year period in equal annual installments beginning on the grant date anniversary.
-The grant date was March 14, 2011. - (6) This restricted stock grant vest over a four-year period in equal annual installments beginning on the grant date anniversary.
-The grant date was March 16, 2012. - (7) This restricted stock grant vest over a three-year period in equal annual installments beginning on the grant date anniversary.
-The grant date was March 18, 2013. - (8) This restricted stock grant vest over a three-year period in equal annual installments beginning on the grant date anniversary.
-The grant date was March 17, 2014. - (9) Options subject to this grant vest over a five-year period in equal annual installments beginning on the one-year anniversary of the grant date.
-The grant date was March 13, 2007. - (10) Options subject to this grant vest over a four-year period in equal annual installments beginning on the one-year anniversary of the grant date.
-The grant date was March 14, 2011. - (11) Options subject to this grant vest over a four-year period in equal annual installments beginning on the one-year anniversary of the grant date.
-The grant date was March 12, 2012. - (12) This restricted stock grant vest over a three-year period in equal annual installments beginning on the grant date anniversary.
-The grant date was March 12, 2012. - (13) Options subject to this grant vest over a four-year period in equal annual installments beginning on the one-year anniversary of the grant date.
-The grant date was March 16, 2009. - (14) Options subject to this grant vest over a four-year period in equal annual installments beginning on March 15, 2011.
-The grant date was June 3, 2010. - (15) Options subject to this grant vest over a four-year period in equal annual installments beginning on the one-year anniversary of the grant date.
-The grant date was October 15, 2012. - (16) This restricted stock grant vest over a three-year period in equal annual installments beginning on the grant date anniversary.
+(2) Options subject to this grant vest over a four-year period in equal annual installments beginning on the one-year anniversary of the grant date.
+The grant date was March 18, 2013.

+(3) Options subject to this grant vest over a four-year period in equal annual installments beginning on the one-year anniversary of the grant date.
+The grant date was March 17, 2014.

+(4) Options subject to this grant vest over a four-year period in equal annual installments beginning on the one-year anniversary of the grant date.
+The grant date was March 16, 2015.

+- (5) This restricted stock grant vest over a four-year period in equal annual installments beginning on the grant date anniversary.
+The grant date was March 16, 2012. - (6) This restricted stock grant vest over a three-year period in equal annual installments beginning on the grant date anniversary.
+The grant date was March 18, 2013. - (7) This restricted stock grant vest over a three-year period in equal annual installments beginning on the grant date anniversary.
+The grant date was March 17, 2014. - (8) This restricted stock grant vest over a three-year period in equal annual installments beginning on the grant date anniversary.
+The grant date was March 16, 2015. - (9) Options subject to this grant vest over a four-year period in equal annual installments beginning on the one-year anniversary of the grant date.
+The grant date was March 14, 2011. - (10) Options subject to this grant vest over a four-year period in equal annual installments beginning on the one-year anniversary of the grant date.
+The grant date was March 12, 2012. - (11) Options subject to this grant vest over a four-year period in equal annual installments beginning on the one-year anniversary of the grant date.
+The grant date was October 15, 2012. - (12) This restricted stock grant vest over a three-year period in equal annual installments beginning on the grant date anniversary.
 The grant date was October 15, 2012.